Daniel959595/GalaxyGram/README.md

 # NASA Image API

 ## Overview:
 This project is a RESTful web API built using Express.js and Node.js.
-The API allows users to interact with NASA's image collection.
-Users can register, log in, select a starting date, fetch images for each day from the NASA API, and leave comments on each picture.
-The client-side code incorporates asynchronous programming for improved responsiveness.
+The API enables users to interact with NASA's image collection, facilitating registration, login, selection of a starting date, fetching images for each day from the NASA API, and leaving comments on each picture.
+Additionally, the client-side is designed to be responsive across various screen sizes, and asynchronous programming techniques have been implemented for improved responsiveness and a seamless user experience.

 <img src="images/image3.jpg" alt="home-page-image">